Praesmeodymium/inkscape-unicorn/README.md

 Usage
 =====

+Build a spherebot of some manner like http://www.thingiverse.com/thing:20398 Base it on a microcontroller that you can load marlin on like the currently low cost arduina mega+ramps+pololu's (currently these really are cheaper than smaller controllers)
+Install marlin and set your steps to 3200 per mm this sets a 1:1 pixel to step ratio (before the math of spheres)

 * Size and locate your image appropriately:
 	* build platform size is 3200pixels x 800pixels.
 	* The extension will automatically attempt to center everything.